“How do you motivate yourself?”

 At GLOBIS, the company I founded, I do my best to apply balloon theory through a couple of simple management principles:

 1. No one has to do anything they don’t believe in.

 2. No one has to do anything they don’t want.

-—If you force people to do things they’re reluctant to do, they’ll go about the job half-heartedly.
-The results will be bad and organizational morale will suffer as a result.
+There is no coercion, either intellectual or emotional.
+People only have to do things they buy into wholeheartedly (and wholeheadedly).
+It may sound crazy, but after a moment’s thought you’ll see that it’s just plain common sense.
+If you force people to do things they’re reluctant to do, they’ll go about the job half-heartedly.
+The results will be bad, and organizational morale will suffer as a result.

 But what about me?

-What I did was to try and identify the things that naturally motivated and energized me.
+What I did was try and identify the things that naturally motivated and energized me.

 1. What do I enjoy?

 2. What is my mission in life?

 1. I enjoy creating value from scratch, taking responsibility, being in control, and making people happy.